BlockIo/block_io-php/README.md

 **Current Release**: 1.0.8

-**18/10/14**: Enforcing Determinism in Signatures (RFC6979), also using BIP60 to prevent transaction malleability.
+**18/10/14**: Enforcing Determinism in Signatures (RFC6979), also using BIP62 to hinder transaction malleability.
 **15/10/14**: Enforce use of TLSv1, step away from the vulnerable SSLv3.
 **10/10/14**: Added 3 of 4 MultiSig example.
 **09/28/14**: Updated for v2 handling.